 The Wildlife Health Program may have paid internship opportunities available in 2017.
 Contact Michelle Carstensen for possible opportunities.

 The Shallow Lakes Program will be hiring four student interns for the 2017 field season to assist with surveying shallow lakes and assessing waterfowl habitat throughout Minnesota.
 Positions will be located at DNR offices in Glenwood (2) and Madelia (2).

 Job duties include preparing survey maps; identifying aquatic plants, waterfowl, and wetland wildlife; operating motorboats and canoes and backing in trailers; writing lake survey reports; and maintaining equipment.
 Lake surveys will be conducted statewide, so extensive driving will be required.
 Additional responsibilities may include data entry and miscellaneous office tasks.
 The pay is $15 per hour.

 Applications must be submitted through the State of Minnesota jobs website (www.mn.gov/careers).
 Search for Job Opening ID # 11072 (Intern).
 Be sure to follow all application instructions.
 Incomplete applications will not be considered.

 Minnesota DNR Wildlife Management Offices

 Other wildlife internship opportunities

-Also, the Texas A&M University Department of Wildlife and Fisheries Sciences job board http://wfscjobs.tamu.edu/job-board/ may have opportunities in many areas to gain wildlife experience.
+The Texas A&M University Department of Wildlife and Fisheries Sciences job board http://wfscjobs.tamu.edu/job-board/ or The Wildlife Society job page http://careers.wildlife.org/ may have opportunities in many areas to gain wildlife experience.